-No studies of adjunctive screening addressed the important potential risks of over-diagnosis with the associated harms of unnecessary treatment.
+No studies of supplemental screening addressed the important potential risks of overdiagnosis with the associated harms of unnecessary treatment.
 Additional studies in U.S. populations are needed.
-False positive tests, and their associated harms, including anxiety and unnecessary biopsies are increased by adjunctive HHSU and MRI; evidence on ABUS and tomosynthesis is too limited to draw any conclusions.
-Use of gadolinium for MRI in general requires prior screening with serum creatinine because it has been associated with nephrogenic systemic fibrosis in women with CKD 4 and 5.
+False positive tests, and their associated harms, including anxiety and unnecessary biopsies are increased by supplemental HHSU and MRI; evidence on ABUS and DBT is too limited to draw any conclusions.